IainMcManus/iOSCoreLibrary/README.md

 ## UIViewController - Retrieve Top Level View Controller
+Retrieves the top level view controller when provided with an existing controller.
+The original source for this section of code was StackOverflow in this question http://stackoverflow.com/questions/6131205/iphone-how-to-find-topmost-view-controller

     #import <iOSCoreLibrary/UIButton+Extensions.h.h>

     # Call from within any view controller to retrieve the topmost one.